LigniteTech/lignitetech-web-hugo/content/faq.md

 The underlying technology used can be used to efficiently store and retrieve billions of data points.
 Several hundred thousand events per hour can be consumed, analysed and linked.

+## 5. CAN PROPRIETARY DATA SOURCES BE USED?

+Given the modular way in which the data is stored, the platform is agnostic about the source of the data.
+If you require data from a non public source then our consulting team will be available to manage the entire delivery from determining requirements, development, installation and support of the bespoke components.

+## 6. HOW IS THE SYSTEM ACCESSED

+Typically platform is hosted in UK / US / EU data centres, which customers connect using an encrypted web connection.
+This will require configuration of any customer firewalls which are in place (led by the customer in conjunction with our support team).
+Platform instances will not be shared between customers or any other third party.

+A typical service for 5 users will run on a 10Mb/s web connection.
+We are able to advise on bandwidth requirements for larger deployments.

+Since the service is deployed through a browser, a low latency connection is not required for the service to operate effectively.
+Given the nature of the technology in use a modern web browser will be required (eg Google Chrome, Mozilla Firefox).

+If the data being analysed is of a sensitive nature then self hosted options are available and will require a custom price plan.

+## 7.

 ---